OctopusDeploy/blog/blog/2018-10/kubernetes-canary-deployments/index.md

 We'll use this step to deploy the "stable" version of the application.
 This is the version that the canary version will eventually replace.

 This step will run on behalf of any target with the role `HTTPD`, which as you recall from the previous step is the role that we assigned to the new Kubernetes target.
-By performing the deployment in the context of the limited Kubernetes target, we can be sure that our deployment step will not be able to delete or modify anything outside of the namespace `httpdcanary`.
+By performing the deployment in the context of the limited Kubernetes target, we can be sure that our deployment step can not delete or modify anything outside of the namespace `httpdcanary`.

 ![](on-behalf-of.png "width=500")

-The `Deployment` section configures some high level details out the Deployment resource.
+The `Deployment` section configures some high-level details for the Deployment resource.

 The `Deployment name` field references the `DeploymentNamePrevious` variable we configured earlier.